Unique selling point

 A unique selling point (USP), also called a unique selling proposition, is the essence of what makes your product or service better than competitors.
-In online marketing, communicating your USP clearly and quickly is one of the keys to getting customers to convert on your site.
+In online marketing, communicating your USP clearly and quickly is one of the keys to getting potential customers to convert on your site.

 A unique selling point defines your company’s unique position in the marketplace, getting at the heart of your business: the value you offer and the problem you solve.
 A strong USP clearly articulates a specific benefit – one that other competitors don’t offer – that makes you stand out.

 If all the products appear to be the same, your prospective customers won’t know which one is right for them.
 Being clear about your unique selling proposition helps them differentiate between the variety of choices available to them.
 It is a crucial part of effective selling, especially online where consumers have so many options.

 A USP can also serve an important role internally as it forces you to consider your company’s mission and its very reason for being.
 A successful business is often on which their key competitive differentiators are clear.

 As a business owner, you need to consider and communicate who your business is for, what drives you to offer the services you offer, and how you want to make a unique impact.

 Your USP is your key differentiator and the reason your customer will buy from you and an important part of your marketing strategy for attracting new customers.